University of Minnesota fraternities and sororities: Impact on campus, and population

-Since inception, these organizations have delivered an outsized influence and benefit to the campus: The first indicator of this impact is the fact of hundreds of pages devoted to the myriad of Greek Letter organizations profiled in each issue of the Minnesota Gopher Yearbook during its century-long publication run.
+Since its inception, these organizations have delivered an outsized influence and benefit to the campus: The first indicator of this impact is the fact of hundreds of pages devoted to the myriad of Greek Letter organizations profiled in each issue of the Minnesota Gopher Yearbook during its century-long publication run.
 These organizations have served as a primary hub of the student experience at the university for their entire existence, for active members, regular guests, and alumni.

-The high watermark for Greek Life participation by percentage, indicated by review of senior photos and club membership, was in 1910 through 1920, when approximately 1/4 of undergraduates participated in one or more of the academic or professional societies.
+The high watermark for fraternity and sorority participation by percentage, indicated by a review of senior photos and club membership, was from 1910 through 1920 when approximately 1/4 of undergraduates participated in one or more of the academic or professional societies.
 The peak number of residential chapters came at approximately 75 in 1930.
 While membership continued to expand into the 1930s, the membership percentage decreased as the Minnesota campus grew less residential.
-Through this period, interest in Greek chapter membership was not as strong among commuters, 'night class,' and non-traditional students.
+Through this period, interest in fraternity and sorority membership was not as strong among commuters, 'night class,' and non-traditional students.
 The Membership percentage of the overall undergraduate population reached a low point of 3% in the late 1960s.
-Later, an upturn resulted in a numeric peak that came during the early 1980s: In 1981 the Office of Fraternity and Sorority Life reported 3,100 net members, while 3,964 participated in 1984.
-In a spike downturn coinciding with the economic recession of that era, participation hit a marked numeric low point in about 2005, but recovering to 1,795 active members in 2011 its population showed a marked increase.
-By mid-2014 participation included approximately 2,800 net undergraduate members, as reported in June of that year, reflecting about 8% of the undergraduate population and about 12% of 2013–14's incoming freshmen class.
-Noteworthy membership gains continue: by 2017, participation had increased to 3,400, or fully 11% of the campus undergraduate population, even prior to adding students in the professional chapters.
-A new high point was reached in Fall of 2019, with 3,576 participants, or 12% of the student population.
+Later, an upturn resulted in a numeric peak that came during the early 1980s: In 1981, the Office of Fraternity and Sorority Life reported 3,100 net members, while 3,964 participated in 1984.
+In a spike downturn coinciding with the economic recession of that era, participation hit a marked numeric low point in about 2005, but recovered to 1,795 active members by 2011.
+Still expanding, by mid-2014, participation included approximately 2,800 net undergraduate members, as reported in June of that year, reflecting about 8% of the undergraduate population and about 12% of 2013–14's incoming freshmen class.
+Noteworthy membership gains continue: by 2017, participation had increased to 3,400, or fully 11% of the campus undergraduate population, even before adding students to the professional chapters.
+A new high point was reached in the Fall of 2019, with 3,576 participants, or 12% of the student population.
 Since 2019, due mainly to the COVID pandemic, membership has declined somewhat, with Fall 2022 participation including 2,530 students, or 7% of the undergraduate student population.
 This number does not include professional or graduate student involvement.
 Fifty-eight campus chapters were residential as of 2017.

 Traditions

-For over a century, Minnesota's Greek chapters provided the backbone of campus support for traditions such as Homecoming and Campus Carnival, which events, along with Greek Week, almost immediately sparked a procession of annual competitions between chapters for best decor, musical talent, cheer, theater and dance.
-Athletic teams, where Greeks were predominant among both varsity and club sports similarly were knit into the campus life of previous decades, offering the university twin fountains of school spirit.
+For over a century, the university's fraternities and sororities provided the backbone of campus support for traditions such as Homecoming and Campus Carnival, which events, along with Greek Week, almost immediately sparked a procession of annual competitions between chapters for best decor, musical talent, cheer, theater, and dance.
+Athletic teams, where fraternity and sorority members were predominant among both varsity and club sports, similarly were knit into the campus life of previous decades, offering the university twin fountains of school spirit.